Frequently Asked Questions About Prosthodontics

 Prosthodontists can restore oral function through the placement of restorations or prostheses (dentures, crowns, dental implants, etc.).
 To give you the best treatment possible, we often collaborate with your general dentist and other specialists to facilitate the complete treatment of your condition.

-Prosthodontic treatment can literally redesign your smile with a number of different services including crowns, bridges, dental implant restorations, dentures, removable partial dentures, porcelain veneers, inlay/onlays, bonding, and teeth whitening.
+Prosthodontic treatment can literally redesign your smile with a number of different services including dental crowns, dental bridges, dental implant restorations, dentures, removable partial dentures, porcelain veneers, inlay/onlays, bonding, and teeth whitening.